-- Easy: Zucchini is somewhat easy to grow therefore having extra zucchini is expected and this is another yummy recipe to use zucchini!
-The hardest part is waiting a long time (aka 7-9 hours) for the dehydrator to do its part.
+- Easy: Zucchini is somewhat easy to grow; therefore, I often have extra zucchini in summer so I can make these chips, or these awesome bran zucchini muffins.
+The hardest part in making dehydrator zucchini chips is waiting a long time (aka 7-9 hours) for the dehydrator to do its part.

-- Healthy: These veggie chips are low-carb, there is no dairy, or gluten needed to make this recipe.
-Zucchini is nutrient dense and a tremendous wholesome alternative to your favourite potato chips.
+- Healthy: These veggie chips are low-carb, there is no dairy, or gluten is needed to make this recipe.
+Zucchini is nutrient-dense and a wholesome alternative to your favourite potato chips.

 Jump to: